 [After mentioning over 30 teachers he has had and authors he has read after] Do I “have more understanding than all my teachers”?
 Ah buddy, that is the “chip” that will short-circuit the computer!
 Well, if I couldn’t expound Matthew, Acts, and Hebrews better than any of the men listed above, I would go back to playing drums in a dance band.
 If I could not lead more people to Jesus Christ in a year than thirty-one of them did in a lifetime, I would take up drag racing.
 If I knew as LITTLE about the Biblical doctrines of the Second Coming as twenty-five of the men above, I would retire at the North Pole, and if I couldn’t correct all of them ten times per chapter in the New Testament, I would go back to life-guarding for a living.
 If I didn’t know the practical and evangelistic content of the Pauline epistles better than thirty men in the list, I would cancel all of my evangelistic services.
 (Ruckman, Peter.
 The Book of Psalms Vol. 2.
 2002 reprint, p.
 1247)

 If everyone had the mentality Ruckman demonstrated in that last quote, hardly anyone would serve the Lord.
-Nearly anyone could think of someone who can teach or understand the Bible better than themselves, but that is no reason to go back to the world or secular work instead of being completely dedicated to the ministry and doing their best.
-When Peter decided to go back to fishing, the Lord questioned him whether he loved Him more than this and challenged him saying "feed my lambs" (John 21).
+Any preacher should be able to think of many others who can teach or understand the Bible better than themselves, but that is no reason to go back to the world or secular work instead of being completely dedicated to the ministry and doing their best.
+When Peter decided to go back to fishing, the Lord questioned him whether he loved Him more than this, and challenged him saying "feed my lambs" (John 21).